New Balance 3190 v2 Review Facts

 Lightweight, sturdy, and supportive, the good reputation of New Balance remains in their 3190 v2.
-This efficient trainer also features the REVLite midsole that’s 30% less weight than most New Balance midsoles and provides sturdy cushioning and a responsive ride.
+This efficient trainer also features the REVLite midsole that weighs 30% less than most New Balance midsoles and provides sturdy cushioning and a responsive ride.
 While some have complained of tightness for wider feet, overall, runners have found the v2 to be yet another solid addition to the New Balance legacy.

 The New Balance